 The ATR 42MP Surveyor is an affordable maritime patrol aircraft developed and built by Leonardo’s Aircraft Division from the airframe of the proven ATR 42 twin-turboprop regional aircraft.
 The aircraft has been ordered by four Air Forces in three countries: Italy, Nigeria and Libya.

 Endowed with built-in flexibility and multirole capabilities, the Surveyor is fully civil-certified.
-Its main roles are maritime patrol for surface vessel search and identification, search and rescue (SAR), prevention of piracy, contraband and narcotics smuggling, environmental monitoring and disaster clean up (against oil or chemical spills), territorial water security.
-The aircraft can also be reconfigured in a few hours to carry personnel, paratroopers, and cargo or for medical evacuation or to drop emergency kits.
+Its main roles are maritime patrol for surface vessel search and identification, search and rescue (SAR), prevention of piracy, contraband and drug trafficking, environmental monitoring and intervention in case of ecological disaster (against oil or chemical spills), and territorial water security.
+The aircraft can also be reconfigured in a few hours to carry personnel, paratroopers, and cargo or for medical evacuation or dropping emergency kits.

 At the heart of the ATR 42MP is the Airborne Tactical Observation and Surveillance System (ATOS), further strengthened by sophisticated navigation and communications systems.
 The Surveyor is also equipped with a flight-operable door (or, alternatively, a rear belly hatch) to drop emergency kits, large observation windows and fuselage pylons to carry a night searchlight or other equipment.